MemeManMemes/termpaint/README.md

 # THIS PROGRAM ONLY WORKS WITH LINUX MACHINES WITH THE BASH SHELL

 # Termpaint
 Alright, so I made this application because I really like terminal/kernel text editors and instead of making just another text editor, I decided to make a painting editor!
 Compile with ```g++ -std=c++20```.
 It's your job to move this file to ```/usr/bin```, not mine.
 Also, you can access saved files by typing in the filepath of termpaint as well as the filepath of the paint file.
-Example: ```termpaint  /home/user/Desktop/paint.sdpiff```<br/>video: https://www.youtube.com/watch?v=7HlXqYoEGGI&t
+Example: ```termpaint  /home/user/Desktop/paint.sdpiff```<br/>video: https://www.youtube.com/watch?v=7HlXqYoEGGI&t<br/>
+Thanks to r2boyo25 for the ability to move around the cannvas with the arrow keys

 ## Usage:
 ### Colors: